sthitapati/nvim-config-folder/README.md

 ---

-## ✨ Key Additional Features & Enhancements
+## ✨ Some Additional Features and Information

 - **LSP & Linting**: Integrated Language Server Protocol (LSP) and linting support for:
   - C